-Blood pressure that has not been controlled by the first step management will go to the next step, namely replacing the thiazide drugs used to be chlortiadone or indapamide.
-If still not reaching the target, the use of mineralocorticoid receptor antagonist drugs (spironolactone or eplerenone) can be started.
-When still not reaching the target after receiving mineralocorticoid receptor antagonist drugs, the next fourth step is administration of beta blockers or administration of central alpha agonists if beta blocker drugs are contraindicated.
+The first step in treatment of resistant hypertension is to rule out other possibilities such as "white still not reaching the target after receiving mineralocorticoid receptor antagonist drugs, the next fourth step is administration of beta blockers or administration of central alpha agonists if beta blocker drugs are contraindicated.
 If after the fourth step management has not reached the target, hydralazine drugs can be given.
 The last step that can be given if it still has not reached the target is replacing hydralazine with minoxidil.
-Management of steps four to six is only based on expert opinion. .
+Management of steps four to six is only based on expert opinion.
+6